scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The relying party MUST be able to discover and obtain new or updated cryptographic material.
 For the control plane messages, this is simplified by the observation that the sender of a message (e.g. of a path construction beacon during path exploration or a path segment during a path lookup) always has all the cryptographic material to verify it.
 Thus, the receiver can always immediately obtain all the cryptographic material from the message originator.

-As the corresponding PKI messaging only occurs when the control plane is already communicating, these requests to obtain cryptographic material are not prone to additional denial of service attacks.
-We refer to {{I-D.dekater-scion-controlplane}} for a more detailed description of DoS vulnerabilities of control-plane messages.
+As the corresponding PKI messaging only occurs when the control plane is already communicating, these requests to obtain cryptographic material are not prone to additional denial of service attacks. the security considerations of {{I-D.dekater-scion-controlplane}} for a more detailed description of DoS vulnerabilities of control-plane messages.

 On the other hand, this does not apply for certificate renewal.
 Denial of Service on the CA infrastructure or on the communication links from the individual ASes to the CA could be used by an attacker to prevent victim ASes from renewing their certificates and halting the path discovery process.
 This risk can be mitigated in multiple ways:

 - CAs only need to be accessible from ASes within the ISD, reducing the potential DoS attack surface
-- ISDs usually rely on multiple CAs
+- relying on multiple CAs within an ISD
-- ISDs could create policies and processes to renew certificates out-of-band
+- creating policies and processes to renew certificates out-of-band

-## TRC Distribution
+## TRC Distribution and Trust on First Use

 Base TRCs act as an ISD root of trust (see [](#trust-relations)).